iamthatguylook/Penetration-Testing-Notes/Attacking Common Services.md

 - Check and secure cloud storage permissions and use automated verification tools.

 **Consistent configuration updates and monitoring are crucial to mitigate misconfiguration risks.**

+# Finding Sensitive Information
+When attacking a service, we act as detectives, gathering as much information as possible and observing details carefully.
+Every piece of information is crucial.

+Imagine an engagement scenario: we target email, FTP, databases, and storage, aiming for Remote Code Execution (RCE).
+During enumeration, we find that only the FTP service allows anonymous access.
+Although it seems empty, there is a file named `johnsmith`.
+Using `johnsmith` as the FTP user and password fails, but we try it on the email service and successfully log in.
+Searching emails for the keyword "password," we find several matches, including John's MSSQL database credentials.
+We use these to access the database, execute commands, and achieve RCE, meeting our goal.

+A misconfigured service revealed a piece of information—`johnsmith`—that appeared insignificant but led to RCE.
+This demonstrates the importance of paying attention to every detail during enumeration and service attacks.

+## Examples of Sensitive Information:
+- Usernames
+- Email Addresses
+- Passwords
+- DNS Records
+- IP Addresses
+- Source Code
+- Configuration Files
+- PII (Personally Identifiable Information)

+## Common Services to Explore:
+- File Shares
+- Email
+- Databases

+### Understanding What to Look for
+Each target is unique, so it’s essential to understand the target’s processes, procedures, business model, and purpose.
+This insight helps identify valuable information for attacks.

+## Key Elements for Finding Sensitive Information:
+1. Understand the service and its functionality.
+2. Know what information to search for.